Amtho/ESP32-Daikin/README.md

 `setup_submodules.bat` on Windows) in the repository root to fetch all the required libraries.

+When building on Windows you also need a POSIX environment like MSYS2 or Cygwin installed.
+Ensure the `gcc` compiler from that environment is available in your `PATH` so `build.bat` can compile the helper tools.

 Before invoking `idf.py` directly, run `make` once inside the `ESP` directory.
 This compiles the helper tool `revk_settings` and generates the required `main/settings.c` and `main/settings.h` files.
 Without these files CMake will